Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ SlimeVolleyGym: A simple environment for single and multi-agent reinforcement learning](https://github.com/hardmaru/slimevolleygym)

 A simple environment for benchmarking single and multi-agent reinforcement learning algorithms on a clone of Slime Volleyball game.
-Only dependencies are gym and numpy.
+The only dependencies are Gymnasium and NumPy.
 Both state and pixel observation environments are available.
 The motivation of this environment is to easily enable trained agents to play against each other, and also facilitate the training of agents directly in a multi-agent setting, thus adding an extra dimension for evaluating an agent's performance.

 ### [ stable-retro](https://github.com/MatPoliquin/stable-retro)

-Supported fork of gym-retro with additional games, states, scenarios, etc. Open to PRs of additional games, features and plateforms since gym-retro is no longer maintained
+Supported fork of gym-retro with additional games, states, scenarios, etc. Open to PRs of additional games, features, and platforms since gym-retro is no longer maintained

 ### [ Unity ML Agents](https://github.com/Unity-Technologies/ml-agents)